-Let’s face it, developing business proposals or tenders is probably not your core business.
-But the difference between a great tender - and an average one - can have a significant impact on your business success.
+Developing business proposals or tenders is probably not your core business.
+But the difference between a great tender and an average one can have a significant impact on your business success.

 Powerful, compelling documents and presentations are rare – and valuable.

 To create a brilliant document – the 20% above the surface that your client will award the contract on – you need to invest 80% of your time and effort below the surface: analysing, structuring, planning, reviewing, proofing and editing.

 For every 20 minutes spent actually writing the words, you should aim to spend around 80 minutes doing homework.
 This involves:

 - Assessing what to write